Complete Book Marketing Plan

 Successful marketing plans rely on data.
 If you’re not watching and reacting to the data you gather with tools like Google Analytics, you will not be as successful as you hope.
 Gathering and understanding data is too large a topic for this post, but I encourage you to check out Google’s Analytics Academy for lessons on using their tools.

 Search Engine Marketing (SEM) is the opposite of SEO.
 Instead of using keywords in your digital content (like the book’s description and product page), you’ll use keywords to display ads to searchers.
-SEM can be costly, as you’ll need to bid on keywords relevant to you.
+SEM can be costly, as you must bid on relevant keywords.
 The benefit is visibility, as you can see in this example.

 Search results page highlighting SEM content versus organic content

-Social Media Marketing will play a huge part in your initial launch.
-You may not get the most sales through your social channels, but it’s still important to use social media to spread the word about your book launch.
+Social Media Marketing will play a massive part in your initial launch.
+Although you may get less sales through your social channels, using social media to spread the word about your book launch is still essential.

-Email Marketing your email strategy is the most important marketing tactic, period.
+Your email strategy is the most critical marketing tactic, period.
 Email subscribers are the most interested and engaged of your followers, the most likely to meet the ‘true fan’ definition.
-And we all know that true fans—fans who buy most if not all of your products—are key to sustainable income as a creator
+And we all know that true fans—who buy most if not all of your products—are key to sustainable income as a creator

 Data Tools

-1. Moz – One of the best ways to research keywords, Moz will help you find related terms and search frequency so you can optimize your content for search.
+• Moz – One of the best ways to research keywords, Moz will help you find related terms and search frequency to optimize your content for search.

-2. Google Search Console – Once you’ve connected to Google Analytics, the Search Console will help you learn how people are actually finding your website.
+• Google Search Console – Once you’ve connected to Google Analytics, the Search Console will help you learn how people find your website.

-3. Google Trends – With Google Trends you can research what searches are popular and look for opportunities to show searchers your content.
+• Google Trends – With Google Trends, you can research popular searches and look for opportunities to show searchers your content.

 Post-Launch

 After the launch phase is complete, you need some downtime.
 Take a break, step away for a day or two, and don’t worry about selling books.
-The work that goes into creating a book, publishing it, promoting it, and successfully launching is… a lot.
+The work goes into creating, publishing, promoting, and successfully launching a book is… a lot.

-After a little rest, come back to your book and sales efforts to set the last piece of your marketing plan in motion.
+After some rest, return to your book and sales efforts to set the last piece of your marketing plan in motion.

 The last phase of your marketing plan will center on long-term sales.
-Your book is no longer ‘new’ and it joins all your other books and products you sell as part of your catalog.
+Your book is no longer ‘new’ it joins all the other books and products you sell as part of your catalog.

 That does not mean you stop marketing that book!
 Often referred to as backlist marketing, you’ll want to continue to promote your book (and all of your products) to your fans and followers.
 Think about marketing your backlist as a scaled-down version of your launch.
 You’ll do some normal promoting but with simplified ads and emails to make the process easier and less time-consuming.

 Data plays a huge role in your post-launch marketing efforts.
-Keep track of which products from your backlist continue to sell versus the ones that aren’t generating interest.
-Use that data to understand what your fans want; this can inform what you’ll write or create next!
+Keep track of which products from your backlist continue selling and which aren’t generating interest.
+Use that data to understand what your fans want; this can inform what you write or create next!

 Marketing Platforms